 You can also import and install language packs.
 For more information, see Windows PE Customization How-To Topics.
 In this example, you add HTA support to the Windows RE image.

 In a Windows PE Tools Command Prompt window, type the following,

-Verify that the components were installed by using the peimg /list command to view all packages in the current image.
+Verify that the packages were installed by using the DISM command with the /GetPackages option to view all packages in the current image.
 For example,

-If necessary, you can include third-party drivers (.inf files) in your Windows RE image by using the peimg.exe /inf command.
+If necessary, you can include third-party drivers (.inf files) in your Windows RE image by using the DISM.exe command with the /Add-Driver command.
 For example,

 where <path> is the location of the. inf file.

-In this step, you capture all the customization back into a Windows image (.wim) file.
+In this step, you capture all the customizations back into the Windows RE image file.

-This completes the first part of building a Windows RE solution.
-You can deploy the image onto a hard drive or recovery media, like a CD-ROM.
+This completes the first part of building a custom Windows RE solution.
+You can insert your custom Windows RE image back into the mounted Windows 7 image and deploy the image onto a hard drive or recovery media, such as a CD-ROM or DVD-ROM.